 Ms. Bess has extensive first-chair bench trial, jury trial and arbitration experience.
-She also is experienced in the defense of complex class action litigation, including wage and hour collective actions and pattern or practice litigation brought by the U.S. Equal Employment Opportunity Commission.
-Recently, Ms. Bess has published and spoken extensively and conducted trainings and investigations for employers on sexual harassment issues in connection with the #MeToo movement.
+She also is experienced in the defense of complex class action litigation, including wage and hour collective actions and pattern-or-practice litigation brought by the U.S. Equal Employment Opportunity Commission.

 David Lopez is a Partner at Outten and Golden and the attorney-in-charge at the firm’s Washington, DC office.
 Mr. Lopez is Co-chair of the Discrimination & Retaliation Practice Group.
 Mr. Lopez served as General Counsel of the U.S. Equal Employment Opportunity Commission (EEOC) from April 8, 2010 until December 9, 2016 – the longest serving General Counsel of the agency.
 Mr. Lopez was nominated twice by President Barack Obama and confirmed by the Senate in 2010 and 2014.
 Mr. Lopez is the first EEOC field trial attorney to be appointed as the agency's General Counsel.
 As General Counsel, Mr. Lopez was in charge of the Commission's litigation program, overseeing the agency's 15 Regional Attorneys and a staff of more than 325 lawyers and legal professionals who conduct or support Commission litigation in district and appellate courts across the country.
 He has served at the Commission in various capacities for the past 22 years, including as Supervisory Trial Attorney in the Phoenix District Office and Special Assistant to then-Chairman Gilbert F. Casellas.